sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 During the first several years of my PhD, I spent a lot of time playing with graphs and embedding methods.
 Along the way, I gradually formed some perspectives that I rarely saw discussed explicitly.
 I felt they were worth writing down—and this series of articles is an attempt to do exactly that.

 ## What is graph
 Informally speaking, a graph is a set of nodes and edges, usually denoted as (V,E).
-Any structure that can be described in this way can be called a graph—for example, a social network where nodes represent people and edges represent friendships, or a brain network where nodes are cells and edges represent neural connections.
+Any structure that can be described this way can be called a graph—for example, a social network where nodes represent people and edges represent friendships, or a brain network where nodes are cells and edges represent neural connections.

-Graphs are universal: whenever there are objects and relationships between them, a graph provides a simple and efficient way to represent that structure.
+What makes graphs powerful is that they provide a simple and efficient abstraction for relational structure.
+Whenever there are objects and relationships among them, a graph offers a compact way to represent those relationships.

+However, graphs do not appear out of nowhere.
+In most real-world settings, a graph is the result of some underlying process that determines which nodes are connected.

+A common modeling assumption is that each node has certain properties, and that connections are formed according to rules—explicit or implicit—that depend on these properties.
+These rules give rise to the observed graph structure.

-In real applications, graphs encode these relationships as well, but they are rarely governed by a single factor.
+Importantly, such rules are rarely governed by a single factor.
 In a social network, friendships may form because people share similar hobbies, attend the same classes, live nearby, or simply interact frequently.
-In brain networks, connections between cells are more likely shaped by complex biological rules encoded in genes.
-In both cases, the observed graph is the result of many interacting influences.
+In brain networks, connections between cells are shaped by complex biological mechanisms encoded in genes.
+In both cases, the observed graph reflects the combined effect of many interacting influences.

 ## Graphs in Machine Learning

-In practice—both in real applications and in machine learning—we are often given a graph, sometimes along with node features.
+In machine learning, a common senario is we are given a graph, sometimes along with node features to perform different tasks.
 Consider a simple and common setup: a social network where edges indicate friendships, and each node has features such as age, gender, or occupation.

 What can we say about such a graph?

-The first point I want to make explicit is this:
+The given feature is something machine learning likes, but graph is not? what information can we squeeze out of the graph to feed into our model?

+A most straight forward intuition is to find out the connection rule and by them, recover the hidden attributes goven by the rule to form edge.

+But here is the point:
 Edge generation is driven by complex, latent, and often unidentifiable mechanisms.
 Most of the time, we are neither able nor trying to recover these mechanisms.

 For example, in a social network, the hidden “rule” behind friendship formation might look like a messy combination of factors，which might be something like: similar hobbies + different jobs + personality match + both enjoy outreach + age difference within four years → higher chance of friendship.
 And even that is still an oversimplification: in reality, the process is usually probabilistic rather than deterministic, and the factors interact in complicated ways.